Public Relations Degree & Diploma Programs

 - Public Relations Society of America (PRSA)—Provides three different levels of membership based upon your experience level.
 You can submit a membership application with a fee.
 Once you become a member, you are required to renew and pay annually in order to maintain your membership.
 As a member, you can receive access to training opportunities, industry publications, job postings, and more.

 - Universal Accreditation Board (UAB)—Offers an Accreditation in Public Relations (APR).
-Upon meeting specific education and experience requirements, you will need to complete a readiness review and apply to take an exam.
+Upon meeting specific education and experience requirements, you will need to complete a panel presentation and apply to take an exam.
 Upon passing the exam, you must maintain an annual membership and meet continuing education requirements.

 How Do I Know If I'm Cut Out for a Career in Public Relations?